 Advanced elective courses on information engineering include the following major categories, "artificial intelligence", "mobile computing and networks", "knowledge management", "information systems", "multimedia systems", "semiconductor information", and "embedded systems".

-- Doctorate program students must take at least 6 courses along with a Doctorate thesis 6 credits and seminar 3 credits, a total of 27 credits to graduate.
-The graduation requirements for the doctorate program include course requirements, qualification exams, doctorate thesis project oral exam and paper publication.
+- Doctorate program students must take at least 6 courses along with a Doctorate thesis (6 credits), seminar (3 credits) and a total of 27 credits to graduate.
+The graduation requirements for the doctorate program include fulfilling course requirements, passing the qualification exams, completing doctorate thesis project with the oral exam and paper publication.

-To pass the qualify exam, the students need to pass 4 subjects out of the 6 subjects that are offered by the department.
+To pass the qualify exam, the students need to pass 4 subjects out of the 6 selectable subjects offered by the department.

-The paper publication must be at least 1 SCI (or 2 EI) and 1 EI seminar paper.
+The published paper must be at least one SCI (or two EI) and one EI seminar paper.